Lots of semlor on a plate.

 The organic bakery Cum Pane, which you can find in both the neighborhood of Majorna and at the neighborhood of Olskroken in Gothenburg, has earlier had its semla named Gothenburg’s best by Sweden’s Bakers & Confectioners.
 This semla really has everything you expect and even more, and it is prepared artisanally with carefully selected and KRAV certified ingredients.
 Even the flour used is stone-milled!

-Vegan semla at Crippas café and St Agnes café
+Vegan semla at Crippas café and St Agnes Kafé

-The relatively newly opened café Wærnet, located on the corner of Waernsgatan/Stockholmsgatan in Bagaregården, quickly became a name on Gothenburgers’ lips and is perhaps best known for its lovely porridge, good sandwiches and coffee.
-Their semla is also something that is guaranteed to echo across town, and is a must if you are in eastern parts of Gothenburg.
+Café Wærnet, located on the corner of Waernsgatan/Stockholmsgatan in the neighbourhood of Bagaregården, is perhaps best known for its delicious homemade porridge, tasty sandwiches and artisan coffee.
+However, their semla is a must if you find yourself in the nooks and crannies of eastern Gothenburg.

-Should you happen to pass Jonsered just outside Gothenburg, a visit to Brödfabriken is a must.
-A classic semla is served here, with a slightly coarser almond mass that enhances the feeling of authenticity and home-baked.
+If you happen to be passing by Jonsered just outside Gothenburg, a visit to Brödfabriken is a must.
+Here they serve a classic semla, with a slightly chunky almond paste that enhances the feeling of authenticity and homemade.
+Winner of the 2026 big taste test by local newspaper Göteborgs Posten.